dodoburner/tesla-rental-app-backend/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 final-capstone-project-front-end <a name="about-project"></a>
 The project is based on an app to book an appointment to try a Car.
-User see all cars in database and is able to book and try one.
-User can add and delete a car if user role is admin
+User can see all cars listed in the database and is able to create a reservation for renting it.
+The user can add and delete a car if the user role is admin.

 **[final-capstone-project-front-end]** is a...